Your computer. Our radio.

 Sometimes the job is bigger.
 A class needs multiple devices.
 A team wants parallel captures.
 A lab wants sensors in more than one corner.
 That is where multi-packs make sense.

 Shiver is the expansion path, not a requirement.
-Pair multiple Nanos and they can coordinate over ESP-NOW for broader wireless research coverage.
+Pair multiple Nanos when you want them to coordinate over ESP-NOW for broader wireless research coverage.

 What mesh adds